-The Bureau of Primary Healthcare has designated farmworkers, individuals experiencing homelessness, and public housing residents as special populations.
+The Bureau of Primary Healthcare has designated agricultural workers, individuals experiencing homelessness, and residents of public housing as special populations.
 Community health centers may receive designated funding to serve these special populations.
-The North Carolina Community Health Center Association provides support and coordinates technical assistance that strengthens the capacity of North Carolina Community Health Centers in serving these designated populations.
-NCCHCA provides an array of group and individual training options, as well as technical assistance to help health centers fully develop their capacity to provide comprehensive and culturally appropriate health care services to all patients, with particular attention to the unique needs of farmworkers, individuals experiencing homelessness, and public housing residents.
+The North Carolina Community Health Center Association (NCCHCA) provides support and coordinates technical assistance that strengthens the capacity of North Carolina Community Health Centers in serving these designated populations.
+NCCHCA provides an array of group and individual training options, as well as technical assistance to help health centers fully develop their capacity to provide comprehensive and culturally appropriate health care services to all patients, with particular attention to the unique needs of agricultural workers, individuals experiencing homelessness, and residents of public housing.

 This workgroup addresses topics of greatest need and interest identified by frontline workers and their supervisors at health centers serving special populations.
 The group shares promising practices and exchanges resources in order to facilitate the delivery of quality, comprehensive and culturally appropriate health care services to special population patients.
-Recent topics have included primary vision care in the fields, Outreach & Enrollment with Special Populations, using theatre as popular education, and HIV/AIDS educational resources for farmworkers.
+Recent topics have included primary vision care in the fields, Outreach & Enrollment with Special Populations, using theater as popular education, and HIV/AIDS educational resources for agricultural workers.
 The group meets quarterly.
-See 2016 dates and topics here.
+See 2017 dates and topics here.
 Request to be added to the email list for updates here.

-“The Mid-Atlantic Special” is a bi-monthly publication which compiles and disseminates recent news, resources, research, and staff development opportunities for serving farmworkers, individuals experiencing homelessness, public housing residents, and LGBTQ patients.
+“The Mid-Atlantic Special” is a bi-monthly publication which compiles and disseminates recent news, resources, research, and staff development opportunities for serving agricultural workers, individuals experiencing homelessness, residents of public housing, and LGBTQ patients.
 The intended audience are outreach workers, clinicians, and administrators who frequently serve special populations at health centers throughout the 8-state Mid-Atlantic region (DE, KY, MD, NC, SC, TN, VA, & WV).
-The newsletter also includes a regular feature on best outreach practices and highlights upcoming NCCHCA events focusing on special populations.
+The newsletter also highlights upcoming NCCHCA events focusing on special populations.
 Check out a sample newsletter.
 Request to be added to the email mailing list here.

 East Coast Migrant Stream Forum

 The East Coast Migrant Stream Forum is an annual conference that offers health professionals skills-based training and professional development opportunities.
-Each year, the forum provides an opportunity to hear from experts in the field about the latest trends in migrant health, to share best practices, to learn about cutting-edge research, and to discover the latest resources and services in farmworker health.
-Through intensive trainings and informative workshops, attendees are challenged to enhance their cultural competence, explore new ideas and discover innovative strategies that contributes to improving health care delivery for migrant and seasonal farmworkers and their families living and working along the East Coast.
+Each year, the forum provides an opportunity to hear from experts in the field about the latest trends in migrant health, to share best practices, to learn about cutting-edge research, and to discover the latest resources and services in agricultural worker health.
+Through intensive training and informative workshops, attendees are challenged to enhance their cultural competence, explore new ideas and discover innovative strategies that contributes to improving health care delivery for migrant and seasonal agricultural workers and their families living and working along the East Coast.
 Request to be added to the conference email list here.

 Outreach Workforce Development Series

-In 2016 NCCHCA is partnering with Health Outreach Partners to provide a five-part webinar series on a variety of topics related to the workforce development of outreach staff.
-Dates, registration, and topics can found here.
+In 2016 NCCHCA partnered with Health Outreach Partners to provide a five-part webinar series on a variety of topics related to the workforce development of outreach staff.
+An archive of those webinars can be found here.

 Individual Technical Assistance